-With over a half a decade of experience in the industry I have taken an affinity to the multifamily sector.
-Comprised of 3 pillars: Annual rentals, short-term/transient and vacation rentals.
-A multifamily property will consist of multiple doors.
-On the residential side it would be 2-4 unit building and on the commercial side it would be 5+ units.
-The value of the property would consist of comparable sales, but more importantly the amount of income that is being generated from the total amount of units.
-If you are considering selling your building, I would recommend having your rent rolls prepared, leases, lease terms and knowing what your expenses are.
-These will be necessary to help guide the Buyer if it would be a right fit for them, but more important to generate a capitalization rate for the property especially if it’s a good one.
-Having a Realtor that can showcase in a easy to understand format via a spreadsheet to the consumer is very important.
+A multifamily property consists of multiple doors.
+On the residential side, it would be 2-4 unit building and on the commercial side, it would be 5+ units.
+Valuation of the property would entail comparable sales, but more importantly, the amount of income that is being (and potentially can be) generated from the total amount of units.
+Multifamily properties should be evaluated in terms of cash flow from annual rentals, short-term/transient rentals and vacation rentals.
+If you are considering selling your building, I would recommend preparing documentation of your rent rolls, leases, lease terms and a breakdown of fixed expenses.
+These will be necessary to help guide a Buyer, and to generate a capitalization rate for the property.
+Having a Realtor that can showcase your property to prospective Buyers in an easy to understand format via a spreadsheet is critical.
 Furthermore, with the explosion of short term rentals, Airbnb and Homeaway, it’s important to have a Realtor that can showcase the versatility of your property to put you in the best position to get the highest and best use and dollar for your property.

-Having skin in the game and being a personal owner of a multifamily building allows me to talk to talk and walk the walk.
-From annual leases, short term lease, furnishing, decorating, airbnb’s and self management, I bring the most diverse experience amongst most Realtors in our area and in the game.
-The allows be to sell a property, knowing the product and the different applications available to a property.
-Also it allows me to coach potential Buyers when looking at a multifamily property.
+Having skin in the game as a Realtor, and being an owner myself of a multifamily building, allows me to “talk the talk” and “walk the walk”.
+From annual leases, short term leases, furnishing, decorating, airbnb’s and self-management, I bring the most diverse experience amongst most Realtors in my area.
+This allows me to sell a property, knowing the area and product, and the different applications available to a property.
+Critically, it also allows me to coach potential Buyers when looking at a multifamily property.

-With all those buildings in my portfolio at one point or the other, I set up marketing outlets and websites that would generate leads for the building, but also managing all inquiries from renters and Realtors.
-On any given day I would receive 10-30 calls daily for renters looking for luxury apartments.
-Ranges starting at $1200 up to $6000 a month.
-That type of volume and experience has lead me to be the #1 ranked Realtor in transactional rental volume year over year in the south Florida area.
-This type of experience is unique to the industry for a single Realtor to have.
-Common among property manager but unique to Realtor salespersons.
+With multiple buildings in my portfolio at one point or the other, I set up marketing outlets and websites that generate leads for the buildings, but also manage all inquiries from renters and Realtors.
+On any given day, I receive 10-30 calls from renters looking for luxury apartments at monthly rents from $1200 up to $6000 per month.
+That type of volume and experience has lead me to be the #1 ranked Realtor in transactional rental volume year over year in the South Florida area.

-There is much more involved than just sticking a sign in the ground that says for rent.
+Successful marketing is much more involved than just sticking a sign in the ground that says For Rent.
 Using appealing pictures, good descriptions and being available to answer the phone almost at any time are the 3 pillars to success in the rental sector.
-More importantly knowing how to qualify the prospect once you have the lead is everything.
-What do you ask them, how much money should they make, how do you get legitimate proof of income, what type of credit scores and reports are needed.
-What type of job stability, local roots, and landlord references should be available.
-What type of contract; Florida approved, custom, month to month or vacation rental.
-If you can’t answer all of those questions within 60 seconds you should be careful taking on the task of procuring your own renter and serious consider hiring a professional or switching to a specialist like myself.
+Knowing how to qualify the prospect once you have the lead is important.
+What do you ask them, how much money should they make, how do you get legitimate proof of income, what type of credit scores and reports are needed?
+What type of job stability, local roots, and landlord references should be available?
+What type of contract: Florida approved, custom, month-to- month or vacation rental?
+If you can’t answer all of those questions within 60 seconds, you should be careful taking on the task of procuring your own renter and seriously consider hiring a professional or switching to a specialist like myself.

-If you have a vacancy, or have had issues leasing/renting your property please reach out to me to with questions at 954-610-0440 or email me at Realtor@adamdocktor.com
+If you have a vacancy, or have had issues leasing/renting your property, or are interested in selling your multifamily property, please reach out to me with questions at 954-610-0440 or email me at Realtor@adamdocktor.com.
+Thanks you, Adam.